 If you paid $200 per month with 0 percent APR, on the other hand, you could become debt-free in 20 months with $0 in interest paid.
-That assumes your 0 percent offer is at least 20 months, which is inline with some of the best offers right now, including the U.S. Bank Visa® Platinum Card and the Wells Fargo Reflect℠ Card.
+That assumes your card offers an intro APR period, like some of the best offers right now.

 Use Bankrate’s credit card payment calculator to plug in your balance and interest rate and see how much you can save with a 0 percent APR card.

 While interest savings could be your goal, going from a higher rate to 0 percent APR can also lower your required credit card payment each month.